Travelling to Italy is fun, but living there is even better!

 With a good Abruzzo or a Chianti, you’ll quickly understand that the Italians aren’t messing around when it comes to food.

-Take some Italian lessons before you leave.
+Take some lessons from an Italian teacher before you leave.

 Thanks to the Mediterranean Sea and the Adriatic Sea, the Italian peninsula has a pleasant climate where you can enjoy the sun without getting too burnt.
 There are nearly 250 fine sand beaches in Italy!